DoctorGurke/sbox-bsp-import/README.md

  - Separate options to allow for importing only entities, only geometry, or skipping tools materials.

 ## Planned features:
- - More Entites; basic environment entities should be supported.
+ - More Entities; basic environment entities should be supported.
  - Clip materials and similar.
 These need to be reconstructed.
  - Vertex paint from displacements.